 It contains ugly thick lines of gristle.
 Some cuts of cheek have lots of gristle, some have very little.
 Please DO NOT let this freak you out.
 Those ridges of nasty looking stuff are exactly what makes this cut a dream to slow cook.
-The gristle renders down to create the most silky of gravies, and the body of gristle melts into a luscious jelly that is lip smackingly good and incredibly nourishing.
+The gristle renders down to create the silkiest of gravies.
+And the body of gristle melts into a luscious jelly that is lip-smackingly good and incredibly nourishing.

 Trust me friends, trust me.

 And in case you were wondering, I tend to add all this melted sticky goo back into the pot along with the shredded meat, as I love it :)